 Honestly, what is better than fresh baked bread still crackling right from the oven?
 I know.
 Warm freshly baked bread with a smidge of butter and homemade jam spread across a newly cut slice.

 In our home alone we used to bake bread nearly every day for months because the end product required so little effort.
 I discovered I should always double a batch because I could fit two pots in my oven and bake two loaves simultaneously in the same amount of time it took for one.
 Furthermore I discovered a quicker and easier way of baking the bread.
 Lahey’s original method involved heating a pot in a hot oven first before quickly adding the unbaked ball of dough to it.
 Instead of this method I learned you could get the same results by just setting the dough in a cold pot and placing it in a cold oven first and allowing it to heat together.

 My mom, who lives with us, wanted to learn how to make this bread.
 I taught her in 5 minutes.
 She was amazed that she, who never bakes, could bake such a beautiful loaf.
 Needless to say she became obsessed.
 So obsessed that she would bake in the early hours of the morning to have a fresh loaf of bread to take to church for her 6 am prayer service.
 She baked 3-4 loaves daily giving them out to families within her congregation.
 Once you learn how to bake bread it becomes hard to ever buy it again.

 Today I have for you my method for baking no-knead bread slightly adapted from Lahey’s original method.
 I encourage you to watch the video to see for yourself just how simple it is.
 Once you try it for yourself, you too will become a no-knead convert.
 Just remember, if you decide to bake as much bread as my mom, expect your energy bill to reflect your new zeal for baking.
 Enjoy!

-Recipe: No-Knead Bread
+Easy No-Knead Artisan Bread

 A simple method for making no-knead bread faster and easier than the original no-knead recipe.